burghr/AI-Bench/README.md

 ### `--skip-install`

 Use `--skip-install` when everything is already present and you just want to run the benchmark.
-The script still performs pre-flight checks (detecting installed tools and available models) — it only skips the install step.
+The script still performs pre-flight checks (detecting installed tools and available models).
+It only skips the install step.
 If a required tool is missing after skipping install, the relevant combinations are skipped with a warning.

 ## Quick start